haijingjin/deep_learning_from_scratch/README.md

 A minimalist deep learning playground built entirely from scratch using **NumPy**.

-This repository is an ongoing project as I learn and implement core deep learning models from scratch.
+This repository is an ongoing project to implement core deep learning models from scratch.

 ## References